Star King: Plot summary

-He has also deduced that Malagate is not, as widely assumed, human, but rather a "Star King", a member of a species that can rapidly evolve in a few generations to resemble (and strive to outcompete) what they view as the most successful race.
+He has also deduced that Malagate is not human, but rather a "Star King", a member of a species that can rapidly evolve in a few generations to resemble (and strive to outcompete) what they view as the most successful race.
 After contacting humanity, the Star Kings began changing their appearance to look more and more like humans.
 The most successful can readily pass for human.

 During his visit to the university, Gersen makes the acquaintance of Pallis Atwrode, a clerical assistant.
 While the two are enjoying an evening out, they are attacked by another of Malagate's lieutenants, the hideous Hildemar Dasce.
 Gersen is left unconscious and Pallis abducted.
 Through a combination of detective work and good luck, he traces her to a secret base belonging to Dasce.
 He takes the three officials to see Teehalt's world, which they are interested in purchasing.
 Along the way, Gersen rescues Pallis and captures Dasce, along with a prisoner Dasce has tortured for years, Robin Rampold.

 Gersen convinces Dasce that Malagate betrayed him and then allows Dasce to overpower him.
 Dasce's attempt to avenge himself on Malagate reveals the Star King's identity.
 In combination with strong circumstantial evidence, this convinces the other two men to accept Gersen's accusations.
 After Dasce's unsuccessful attack and flight, Gersen tells Malagate that he is to be summarily executed.
-Malagate however succeeds in escaping himself, only to be horribly killed a few minutes later by one of the native lifeforms on Teehalt's world.
+Malagate escapes underground, only to be killed a few minutes later by one of the native lifeforms.
 At his own request, Rampold is left behind.
 He subsequently turns the tables on his former torturer and begins a long-term program of revenge.